Jaak’s Cabin – The Valleys

 This is gonna be the best summer ever!

-Watching all of these goings on from a little bit of a distance, was Altai.
-He knew perfectly well that there were a few Hundels on Cyanos, mostly in Aoraki – he had even met and worked with one or two.
-On this particular day however, he had not expected to see one getting off the float plane right here in the valleys; and he certainly had no idea that Jaak’s friend who was coming to stay in his cabin for a few weeks was a hunde.
+Watching all of these goings-on from a little distance was Altai.
+He knew perfectly well that there were a few Hundels on Cyanos, mostly in Aoraki — he had even met and worked with one or two.
+On this particular day, however, he had not expected to see one getting off the float plane right here in the valleys, and he certainly had no idea that Jaak’s friend, who was coming to stay in his cabin for a few weeks, was a hunde.

-To say that Altai was speceist would be a little unfair, however he did like most people hold certain prejudices regarding other species.
-When it came to the Hundel there were just certain things about them in general, and their culture – that was just so different to his own – the licking – the sniffing – the barking.
-He braced himself internally to just get through the next few minutes at least without losing his composure.
+To say that Altai was speciesist would be a little unfair; however, like most people, he did hold certain prejudices regarding other species.
+When it came to the Hundel, there were just certain things about them in general — and their culture — that were so different from his own.
+The licking — the sniffing — the barking.
+He braced himself internally.
+He just needed to get through the next few minutes without losing his composure.

-Jaak: C’mon Dieter – com’n meet my Dad.
+Jaak: Come on Dieter — meet my dad.

-Jaak and Dieter walked over to Altai where he was standing a little awkwardly, his eyes slightly narrowed, with his tail ramrod straight behind him with just a slight curl at the end.
+Jaak and Dieter padded over to Altai, where he was standing a little awkwardly, his eyes slightly narrowed, his tail ramrod straight behind him with just a slight curl at the end.

 Jaak: Dieter this is my Dad — Altai.

-Dieter still excited as he was, did manage to sense that jumping up all over Altai at this point might not be the right thing to do – so he approached a little pensively with his head tilted slightly down, his ears slightly back and his eyes up.
-He promptly sat back on his haunches with his arms out in front and tilted his head slightly to one side.
+Excited as he was, Dieter managed to sense that jumping all over Altai might not be the right move.
+He approached more pensively — head slightly lowered, ears back, eyes up.
+He promptly sat back on his haunches, arms out in front, and tilted his head slightly to one side.

 Dieter: Arrowff?
 Hello Altai!

-He thumped his tail a couple of times on on the floor for good measure.
+He thumped his tail a couple of times on the floor for good measure.

 Altai: Hello Dieter — welcome to the valleys.

-With this Dieter leapt up and started to enthusiastically sniff Altai all over – finally giving Altai one long lolling lick up the side of his face.
+With that, Dieter leapt up and began enthusiastically sniffing Altai all over — finally giving him one long, lolling lick up the side of his face.

-Managing to hold his composure, rather than let out the indignant hiss that his feline instincts were screaming for, Altai simply stood, nodded and gave his face a surreptitious wipe.
+Managing to hold his composure, rather than let out the indignant hiss his feline instincts were screaming for, Altai simply stood, nodded, and gave his face a surreptitious wipe.

-Altai: Right – let’s head out to the pickup then.
+Altai: Right then.
+Let’s head out to the pickup.

-The three of them headed over to the pickup and Dieter’s duffel bag was put into the tray.
-Just as they were all about to get into the pickup, Dieter suddenly ran over to the nearest tree, unzipped his pants and gave it a good watering.
-Altai and Jaak exchanged glances – both of them thinking the same thing but for different reasons.
+The three of them headed over to the pickup, and Dieter’s duffel bag was put into the tray.
+Just as they were about to climb in, Dieter suddenly ran to the nearest tree, unzipped his pants, and gave it a good watering.
+Altai and Jaak exchanged glances — both thinking the same thing, but for very different reasons.

 This — is going to be an interesting few weeks.

-On returning Dieter then promptly licked the pickup’s front tyre.
+On returning, Dieter promptly licked the pickup’s front tyre.

 Dieter: Yay! — Dibs!
 I get to sit by the window!

-Altai, Jaak and Dieter set off in the pickup to head back to the cabin – Dieter with his head out the window taking in all the glorious new sights and smells – occasionally barking a happy greeting to any startled pedestrians that they passed along the way.
+Altai, Jaak, and Dieter set off in the pickup toward the cabin — Dieter with his head out the window, taking in all the glorious new sights and smells and occasionally barking a happy greeting to startled pedestrians along the way.

 Dieter is just a ball of love and joy ^^